group of PA students posing outside college building

 Touro California's joint MSPAS/MPH program conducts rolling admissions.
 Following the submission of all required application materials, our review process is conducted in two phases.

-Phase 1
+About Phase 1

 • Candidates recommended to the program as part of Memorandums of Understanding (MOUs) are also considered at this phase.
 Please see below for more details on MOUs.

-Phase 2
+About Phase 2

-• Relative strength of the academic record
+• The relative strength of the academic record

 • Demonstration of commitment to program mission